-It is fairly well known that in the UK, as in many western countries, our aging population (the baby-boomers are getting older) will lead to problems with how the country will support the increased proportion of pensioners in the future – the “Pensions Gap”.
+It is fairly well known that in the UK, as in many western countries, our ageing population (the baby-boomers are getting older) will lead to problems with how the country can support the increased proportion of pensioners in the future – the “Pensions Gap”.

 Lots of people are suggesting solutions, some more radical than others.
 For example, in a recent report for the CII (Chartered Insurance Institute) titled “An age-old problem: developing solutions for funding retirement”, Ros Altmann suggests that pensions need an image makeover –

 “The word ‘pension’ often has negative connotations nowadays.
 It conjures up the image of being old, which many people resist…we should abolish the word ‘pension’ for anything other than what the state pays people in their old age.”

 As one solution she suggests that the Government could create a £1 million monthly lottery for people who put aside money every month to save for their retirement.

 Commenting on this suggestion, Ed Bowsher at Lovemoney.com has some other ideas.
 One option is to allow people to release pension funds at an earlier age.
 To “Unlock the Box” as he puts it –